 We have broken this guide down into 8 easy sections.
 So feel free to skip sections you already understand and direct to what you want to understand.

 Bitcoin has been a hot topic this year, and will likely remain a hot topic into the future due to reasons that will become clear throughout this guide.
 When you run a quick search on Google or Yahoo or Bing, searching “What is Bitcoin?” you will probably get something like: “Bitcoin is a cryptocurrency…”

-Okay. fine, that probably doesn’t really tell you what bitcoin is, because you probably don’t understand what cryptocurrency, so what is a cryptocurrency?
+Okay. fine, that probably doesn’t really tell you what bitcoin is, because you probably don’t understand what cryptocurrency is, so what is a cryptocurrency?

 Another likely answer will be, “Bitcoin is a digital currency.”
 Okay, great, I can access and transfer my South African rands online on my FNB Internet Banking or mobile app, does that mean the Rand is also a digital currency?

-The most interesting of all answers is: “Bitcoin is the first decentralized open source, peer-to-peer network that is powered by its users with no central authority or middlemen using blockchain technology.”
+The most interesting of all the answers is: “Bitcoin is the first decentralized open-source, peer-to-peer network that is powered by its users with no central authority or middlemen using blockchain technology.”